junobuild/docs/blog/2023-05-25-deploy-to-the-internet-computer-using-github-action-with-juno/index.md

 In the fast-paced world of decentralized applications (dapps), automating deployment processes is key to accelerating development workflows.
 Juno, an innovative platform for building and hosting dapps on the [Internet Computer](https://internetcomputer.org/), introduces an exciting new feature that simplifies the deployment process - the [Juno GitHub Action](https://github.com/marketplace/actions/github-action-for-juno).

-In this blog post, we will delve into how this powerful integration enables developers to effortlessly deploy their dapps to the Internet Computer, leveraging the capabilities of the Juno platform.
+In this blog post, we will delve into how this powerful integration enables developers to deploy their dapps to the Internet Computer, leveraging the capabilities of the Juno platform.

 <!--truncate-->